 Obsessive Compulsive Disorder (OCD)

-Obsessive Compulsive Disorder (OCD) is a mental health disorder which features a pattern of unwanted obsessions, irrational thoughts, and excessive unreasonable urges that lead you to follow repetitive behaviors over and over again.
+Obsessive-Compulsive Disorder (OCD) is a mental health disorder that features a pattern of unwanted obsessions, irrational thoughts, and excessive unreasonable urges that lead you to follow repetitive behaviors over and over again.
 Obsessions include intrusive thoughts that activate intensely distressing urges to do certain things no matter how useful or useless.
-Compulsions are the patterns in which the individual gets involved in behaviors to get rid of the obsessions and to fulfil and satisfy his/her urge or to decrease the distress.
+Compulsions are the patterns in which the individual gets involved in behaviors to get rid of the obsessions and to fulfill and satisfy his/her urge or to decrease the distress.